Kaci-Cryptology/Keyfob-cryptanalysis/Readme.md

-# Welcome to the RF and RFID Systems Algorithms Website!
+# Welcome to the RF and RFID Systems Algorithms By Kaci-Garrincha!

 This website is dedicated to the documentation and analysis of algorithms used in RF (Radio Frequency) and RFID (Radio-Frequency Identification) systems in vehicles, among the most widely used.
 Here you will find information on encryption algorithms, authentication, and key management used in these systems, as well as resources on attacks and associated cryptanalysis techniques.